 Complex III is also known as coenzyme Q: cytochrome c oxidoreductase.
 At this complex, ubiquinol is oxidized back to ubiquinone, and two molecules of cytochrome c (Fe3+) are reduced to cytochrome c (Fe2+).
 From the change in charge, it is clear that each cytochrome c molecule can only accept one electron, and is, therefore, a one-electron carrier.
 This means that two cytochrome c molecules per ubiquinol are necessary for this step to occur.
 Lastly, four protons are pumped into the intermembrane space via Complex III, further contributing to the generation of the proton gradient.

 The last complex is Complex IV, also called cytochrome c oxidase.
 At this complex, two molecules of cytochrome c will be reduced from cytochrome c (Fe2+) back to cytochrome c (Fe3+).
 These two electrons will then be used to reduce oxygen to water.
 In this way, oxygen is the final electron acceptor.
 Also, four protons are pumped across the intermembrane space via Complex IV, contributing to the proton gradient.
-As mentioned previously, this proton gradient will be used by ATP synthase to produce ATP, a process which is covered in this post.
+As mentioned previously, this proton gradient will be used by ATP synthase to produce ATP.

 Take a closer look at our entire MCAT Masterclass or explore our Biochemistry lessons below.

 Are you ready to take your MCAT performance to a whole new level?
 Work with our 99th-percentile MCAT tutors to boost your score by 12 points or more!

 Engaging audio learning to take your MCAT learning on the go, any time, any where.
 You'll be on the way to a higher MCAT score no matter where you are.
 Listen to over 200+ lessons.